mugiwaranolstar/PDM-group-33/README.md

 - **Path Planning**:
   - Uses RRT* to find the optimal path from start to finish avoiding while static obstacles.
-  - Utilizes the MPC method to follow the path.
+  - Utilizes the MPC method to optimize and follow the path, respecting the kinematic constraints of the fire truck.

 ---